IbrahimImxnz/Projects/README.md

-ubung11 contains an example for usage of JDBC with sqlite and server and client classes However, JDBC driver external library is not included
+ubung11 contains an example for usage of JDBC with sqlite and server and client classes; however, JDBC driver external library is not included